Zelensky speech to Congress could add pressure on Biden

 A no-fly zone, she added later, “essentially means us shooting down Russian planes and them potentially shooting back at us.”

+A senior White House official noted that the United States has already provided Ukraine with a range of security assistance over the past year, including over 600 Stinger antiaircraft systems, roughly 2,600 Javelin anti-armor systems, 200 grenade launchers and nearly 40 million rounds of small-arms ammunition, among other equipment.
+A second White House official added that Biden is expected to announce on Wednesday an additional $800 million in security assistance to Ukraine, bringing the total aid announced in the past week to $1 billion.

-A senior adviser to Zelensky, however, questioned Western presumptions that Russia would view a no-fly zone or providing Ukraine with fighter jets as an escalation over the lethal weapons that NATO member countries have already provided.
+A senior adviser to Zelensky questioned Western presumptions that Russia would view a no-fly zone or providing Ukraine with fighter jets as an escalation over the lethal weapons that NATO member countries have already provided.

 “Ukraine is fighting valiantly against all odds and prevailing.
 Ukraine is not afraid, and it’s hard to understand why NATO, which is a lot more powerful than Ukraine, is acting out of fear,” said the adviser, who spoke on the condition of anonymity to discuss the matter candidly.
 “A strong response from Ukraine has stopped Putin in his tracks, and a strong response from NATO will end this conflict quickly.”